QuantEcon/lecture-python-intro/_sources/eigen_II.md

 ```

 Although we truncate the infinite sum at $k = 50$, both methods give us the same
-result which illustrates the result of the Neumann Series lemma.
+result which illustrates the result of the Neumann Series Lemma.

 ## Exercises